Responsible Gaming in Canada

 Helpful Resources for Gamblers

-The options include group support meetings with others in similar situations as well as professional therapy sessions with doctors and counselors.
-Regardless of whether you need assistance immediately, or want to set out a treatment plan, there is help available in all shapes.
+There are a lot of helpful resources for those seeking help with their gambling addiction.
+Regardless of whether you need assistance immediately or want to set out a treatment plan, there is help available in all forms.
 Here are some resources dedicated to fighting gambling addictions:

 Call +1-866-332-2322